THIS DATE IN HISTORY: July 27

 Shanahan, one of the NHL's all-time best power forwards, scores 44 goals for Hartford in 1995-96, but he's traded to the Detroit Red Wings on Oct.
 9, 1996, and scores 46 in his first season with Detroit, helping the Red Wings end a 42-year Stanley Cup drought.
 Shanahan also plays on Detroit's Cup-winning teams in 1998 and 2002.
 He finishes his career by playing 34 games for the New Jersey Devils, who took him with the No. 2 pick in the 1987 NHL Draft, and ends up with 1,354 points (656 goals, 698 assists) in 1,524 NHL games.
 He is inducted into the Hall in 2013.

 Video: Brendan Shanahan won Cup three times with Detroit

 1949: Andre Dupont, a rugged defenseman who played on Stanley Cup-winning teams with the Philadelphia Flyers in 1974 and 1975, is born in Trois Rivieres, Quebec.
 The New York Rangers select Dupont No. 8 in the 1969 NHL Draft, but he's traded to the Blues on March 15, 1971.
 The Blues trade him to the Flyers on Dec.
 14, 1972, and he becomes a fixture on Philadelphia's blue line.
 Though he's known mostly for his physical play, Dupont reaches double figures in goals twice (1974-75 and 1976-77), and is plus-263 from 1973-74 through 1979-80.
 He plays his final three seasons with the Quebec Nordiques before retiring in 1983 with 244 points (59 goals, 185 assists) and 1,986 penalty minutes.

 1988: Frank Zamboni, inventor of the ice resurfacing machine that bears his name, dies at age 87.
 In 1949, Zamboni invents a machine that transforms resurfacing the ice into a 15-minute, one-man task.
 The Boston Bruins put one to work in 1954, and they soon become commonplace at rinks throughout the world.
-In 2002, the Zamboni was named the "Official Ice Resurfacer of the NHL."
+In 2002, the Zamboni is named the "Official Ice Resurfacer of the NHL."
 He is inducted into the U.S. Hockey Hall of Fame in 2009.